julienrbrt/woningfinder/docs/api.md

 The information returned by Stripe must be the user email address and the payment amount.
 Our webhook then update the plan information of the concerned user.

+In case of a payment failure in a subscription, Stripe notifies the user by email in order to keep paying its subcription.
+We the reactions temporarily on our side till the payments are settled.

 More [documentation on Stripe webhook](https://stripe.com/docs/webhooks/test).